KenanSalar/calmppuccin-vscode/README.md

 <br/>

-Either method will open a new panel where you can visually change the Accent Color and all Font Styles.
-Changes are\
-saved automatically, and a notification will appear prompting you to reload VS Code to apply them.
+Changes are saved automatically.
+A notification will appear prompting you to reload VS Code to apply them.

 ### 2. Using the Standard Settings UI